Zhang-Ale/Fun-Skiing/README.md

 **Made by:** HongCheng Zhang.

 **How to play:**
-WASD to move.
+W and D to move horizontally.

 **Game goal:**
-Get all the coins and reach the final destination.
+Escape from the ski coach while trying to hit the kids on the ski road.

 [**Drive link to download the game**](https://drive.google.com/drive/folders/1hHBbMVROOUAyGk7ersBmx-UYUVfuosNG?usp=sharing)